Bartleby2718/cs4501/Project5.md

 case the documents are listings) and another for querying for documents (how we look up documents that match a user query).

-Another thing to note is that Elasticsearch 7 offers a new clustering methodology, and this may require modifying some system variables.
-If the Elasticsearch container prematurely shuts down, please review the set-up docs [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).
+Another thing to note is that ElasticSearch 7 offers a new clustering methodology, and this may require modifying some system variables.
+If the ElasticSearch container prematurely shuts down, please review the set-up docs [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html).

 ### Search Indexer ###